codurance/site/_posts/2015-11-23-my-first-couple-of-months-at-codurance.md

 Work is fun and learning is enjoyable when we love what we do and are amongst friends with similar goals and aspirations.

 Thank you for taking the time to read this post and I hope it was interesting.
 Looking forward to write more and share such experiences in future posts.

-PS: I promise to stay away from pizzas now onwards (lets see how long I can hold on to this).